vasttian/vue-admin-vuetify/README.md

 - [ ] add: UI components.
 - [ ] add: Render Functions & Functional Components.

 ### :exclamation: Issues

 If you run into any issues, you can contact me at [issues](https://github.com/vasttian/vue-admin-vuetify/issues)

+### :memo: Changelog

+Detailed changes for each release are documented in the [release notes](https://github.com/vasttian/vue-admin-vuetify/releases).

 ### :copyright: License